Music Therapy for Hospice Patients

 Frequently Asked Questions

-Does the patient need prior training in music?
+Does the patient need prior training in music for hospice music therapy to be effective?

 No, they don't.